Lilium Secures Lifeline With New Investors

 Key Takeaways:

-• Electric aircraft manufacturer Lilium, which recently announced plans to cease operations, has found a buyer in Mobile Uplift Corporation GmbH.
+• Electric aircraft manufacturer Lilium, after recently announcing plans to cease operations, has secured a buyer in Mobile Uplift Corporation GmbH.

-• The acquisition by the European and North American investor coalition is expected to provide funding for Lilium to resume operations and rehire its nearly 1,000 employees.
+• The acquisition is expected to provide funding for Lilium to resume operations, rehire its nearly 1,000 employees, and is set to finalize in early January pending certain conditions.

 See a mistake?
 Contact us.